 Step 2 – Configure Squid Port

-After making changing let’s restart Squid service to reload the configuration changes
+After making changes let’s restart the Squid service to reload the configuration changes

 sudo service squid restart

 The next steps will help you to set up Squid Proxy Server on Ubuntu systems.
 Use only those settings, which is required for your proxy server.

 Sometimes you are required to allow all traffic on your proxy server.
 In Squid server open Squid configuration file.
 Comment the http_access deny all line and add the http_access allow all entry this file.

 Step 4 – Block Specific Website with Squid

 Let’s start with the additional configuration like blocking any website using a squid proxy server.
 Add below rules to block specific websites before any allow all rules.
 The below example will block yahoo.com and www.rediff.com.